bigskysoftware/_hyperscript/www/docs.md

   })
   ~~~

-hyperscript functions can take parameters and return values in the expected way:
+Hyperscript functions can take parameters and return values in the expected way:

   ~~~ html
   <script type="text/hyperscript">